abecam/CVGA/README.md

 # CVGA
-The Collective of Video Game Artisan
+The Collective of Video Game Artisans